 - Pursue referrals.
 If someone you trust — a friend, family member, or physician, for example — recommends a health care professional, you’re more likely to follow their lead rather than randomly pick someone from a phone book or online listing.
 Let that knowledge inform your outreach to local physicians, who can drive referrals to your practice.
 Doing so also gives you the opportunity to educate; some physicians aren’t aware that hearing loss is linked to multiple medical conditions.
 Sharing this knowledge can help keep you top of mind when their patients need hearing help.

-Is achieving results you never dreamed possible on your to-do list for 2019?
+Is achieving results you never dreamed possible on your to-do list for next year?
 Count on Audigy, where our business experts are ready to help you experience the most remarkable year yet for you, your practice, and your team.
 Learn more about Audigy’s services.